frictionlessdata/frictionless-py/docs/portals/github.md

 print(package)
 ```

-The 'reader' function can read package from repos with/without data package descriptor.
-If the repo does not have the descriptor it will
-create the descriptor with the name same as the repo name as shown in the example above.
-By default, the function reads files of type 'csv, xlsx and xls' but we can set the file types using control parameters.
+The `reader` function can read package from repos with/without data package descriptor.
+If the repo does not have the descriptor it will create the descriptor with the name same as the repo name as shown in the example above.
+By default, the function reads files of type csv, xlsx and xls but we can set the file types using control parameters.

 If the repo has a descriptor it simply returns the descriptor as shown below